rr1000/slate/source/index.md

 # HITECH Act and Omnibus Rule: [IT Security Provisions](http://www.gpo.gov/fdsys/pkg/FR-2013-01-25/pdf/2013-01073.pdf)

 These were updates made to strengthen the Privacy, Security, and Breach Notifications rules within HIPAA.
-These updates went into effect in 2013.
+These updates went into effect in 2013 and were the driving force for many existing IaaS vendors to begin signing BAAs.

 ## Notification in the Case of Breach - 13402(a) and 13402(b)
 ```
-Catalyze has policies that address the requirements of notifying affected individuals of a suspected breach of ePHI.

-Catalyze has policies address the requirements of notifying the Covered Entity by the Business Associate.
-Catalyze is a defined Business Associate according to HIPAA regulations.
+Catalyze has a formal breach notification policy that addresses the requirements of notifying affected individuals and customers of a suspected breach of ePHI.
+These policies outline the relevant and responsible parties in case of a breach, forensics work to discover extent of breach, reason for breach, correction of infrastructure to prevent future breach, and requirements of notifying customers of a breach within 24 hours.
+Catalyze is a defined Business Associate or subcontractor according to HIPAA regulations and the specific customer relationship.
 ```
 Standard | Description
 --------- | -----------